Pricing and what is included: how the all-inclusive price is built

 Deposit, balance, and the refund tier

-The cashflow we run on every trip:
+The cashflow we use on every trip:

 - A 20% deposit confirms the booking.
 We hold all reservations against this.